Women Talk About What It's Like to Take a Grown Man's Virginity

 THE TRANSATLANTIC QUICK FIX

 In the morning, when I was in the throes of a deep, aggressive hangover, he told me he was straight edge and admitted that the “beers” I’d seen him drinking were actually non-alcoholic ones.
-He looked like he was desperate to tell me something else, and after a bit of prodding he burst: he’d been a virgin, until I took his virginity away.
+He looked like he was desperate to tell me something else, and after a bit of prodding he burst out that he’d been a virgin, until I took his virginity away.

 Becky, 25